0x4meliorate/toxnet/README.md

 The client sends outgoing messages every 30 seconds to the server tox address, which allows the server to know which clients are currently online/active.
 Then each online machine is appended to an array, which is then called when you use the list online clients command.
 In order to get started just type help in the server console.
+You can find Tox bootstrap servers here: [nodes](https://nodes.tox.chat).
+Just update the server interface in the client and server.

 __Warning: Only use this software according to your current legislation.
 Misuse of this software can raise legal and ethical issues which I don't support nor can be held responsible for.__